NanoComp/meep/doc/docs/Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 def main(args):
 ```

 Next, we'll define some parameters of our structure as in the figure above.
-Note that we'll choose units so that our periodicity is 1 which is a typical choice for photonic crystals.
+All lengths are in units of microns (&#956;m).
+The periodicity of the photonic crystal is 1 &#956;m.

 ```py
 eps = 13          # dielectric constant of waveguide